bhisaac/5eFP/5eFP-SRD.md

 You learn the _find familiar_ spell and can cast it as a ritual.
 The spell doesn’t count against your number of spells known.

-When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: homunculus, pseudodragon, or sprite.
+When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: homunculus, pseudodragon, tiny elemental, or sprite.

 ### Pact of the Blade (Action)